-The video produced by Code School explains how to write HTML emails and suggests tips to follow.
+The video produced by Code School explains how to write HTML emails and provides tips to follow.

 - color of the text.

-HTML email is an email, designed as a web-site with the help of graphics, colors, table columns, and links.
+An HTML email is designed like a website with the help of graphics, colors, table columns, and links.
 You don't need to be a programmer to create it since email marketing services provide flexible campaign builders.

-The plain text in comparison is an email that contains only text and has no formatting.
-A well-formatted HTML email will yield much better result that an ordinary text format.
-Some people want their email to look better, richer, brighter.
+Plain text, in comparison, is an email that contains only text and has no formatting.
+A well-formatted HTML email will yield better results than a plain text format.
+Some people want their email to look better, more vibrant, brighter.

-A lot of businesses use HTML email to make their message look more formal, more professional, and often much more in line with their corporate image.
-If you want to create web sites, you will not do this without HTML.
-The basics of HTML will greatly simplify your life, and your website will become much more interesting.
+A lot of businesses use HTML emails to make their message look more formal, professional, and often much more in line with their corporate image.
+If you want to create web sites, you cannot do this without HTML.
+The basics of HTML will significantly simplify your life, and your website will become much more interesting.